mbund/buckeyectf-2022/writeups/shortbread/shortbread.md

 ## Exploit

-What if we can come up with a path which does not being with `/admin`, but still can take us to `/admin/api/logs?path=/flag.txt`?
-We can look for a discrepancy between HAProxy's `path_beg -i` and the `@app.route()` in Flask to see if we can coerce HAProxy to let us through, and have Flask interpret it as a still a valid url and call the right function.
+What if we can come up with a path which does not begin with `/admin`, but still can take us to `/admin/api/logs?path=/flag.txt`?
+We can look for a discrepancy between HAProxy's `path_beg -i` and the `@app.route()` in Flask to see if we can coerce HAProxy to let us through, and have Flask interpret it as a valid url and call the right function.

 The answer is to go to `//admin/api/logs?path=/flag.txt`.
 Notice the extra `/` at the beginning.
 HAProxy does a simple check, does the path `//admin/api/logs?path=/flag.txt` begin wih `/admin`?
 No, it does not.
 So forward the request to Flask.
 Then Flask parses `//admin/api/logs?path=/flag.txt` as `/admin/api/logs?path=/flag.txt` and calls `getLog()` which in turn calls `readLog("/flag.txt")` and gives us the flag.